 check out the large new Manly Wharf Pub and Restaurant on your right.

-If you can, resist the delicious ice cream, or the Max Brenner Chocolate
+If you can, resist the delicious looking ice cream, chocolate and other

 Manly Fast Ferry

 Manly Fast Ferry service on the way back across the harbour to Circular

 Quay as it will do the same trip in around half the time.

 the Top 100 as a favourite

 the Top 100 as a favourite, before you click on anything - just in case

 cruise of the harbour then there are quite a few to choose from.
 You will

 find most of the major tour operators like Captain Cook Cruises; operate